 The TCFD recommends that analyses include the 2°C or lower scenario, which is based on the Paris Agreement's targets.
-IIJ selected the 2°C or lower scenario for the initial "Scenario Analysis" this year in line with this recommendation.
+IIJ selected the 2°C or lower scenario for its "Scenario Analysis" in line with the recommendation.
 The "Scenario Analysis" was conducted by setting the year 2030 as a point in time in consideration of the rapid progress of information technology and others.
+In the first year of the "Scenario Analysis" (2022), the analysis was conducted only for IIJ, and in the current year (2023), the major subsidiaries IIJ Global Solutions (IIJGS) and IIJ Engineering (IIJEG) were included in the analysis in consideration of their business scale and the impact of climate change on their operations.

-The table below shows the risks and opportunities related to climate change identified by IIJ that could have a significant impact on its business, measures to address them, and impacts on its business, strategy and others.
+The table below shows the risks and opportunities related to climate change identified by IIJ, IIJGS and IIJEG that could have material impacts on their businesses, measures to address them, and impacts on their businesses, strategies and others.
 As for physical risks such as increased occurrence of typhoons and floods, prolonged high temperatures, and sea level rise, IIJ recognizes that the impact on its business and strategies is low due to the selection of data center sites in consideration of hazard maps, and redundant designs of network circuits and equipment.
 Meanwhile, the use of electricity is essential for the provision of network related services, and IIJ believes that implementing measures such as the use of renewable energy and improvement of energy efficiency at data centers, which consume a large amount of electricity, is an important initiative to address transition risks and opportunities, including stricter laws and regulations toward a decarbonized society, increasing demand for low-carbon emission services, and increasing social demand for environmental responsibility.
+IIJGS mainly provides network services such as WAN, and its risks and opportunities related to climate change are common to those related to IIJ's network services.
+IIJEG mainly provides data center services and others to IIJ, and the risks and opportunities related to climate change are common to those related to IIJ's data center services.